-During the year, we had one change in our Board appointed members.
-Clive Elphick's tenure on the Environment Agency Board ended on 31 July 2017.
-Joanne Segars has replaced him as Pension Committee and Pension Board Chair from 1 August 2017.
+During the year, we had two changes in our Environment Agency Board appointed members.
+Karen Burrow's tenure on the Environment Agency Board ended on 31 July 2018 and she was replaced by Robert Gould on the Pensions Committee and Pension Board.
+Joanne Segars resigned from the Environment Agency Board in November 2018 and was replaced on the Pensions Committee and Pension Board by Caroline Mason.
+Robert Gould replaced Joanne Segars as Pension Committee and Pension Board Chair and as a member of the Investment Sub Committee.

-We had 2 changes to our Executive member nominees during the year.
-Mark McLaughlin resigned on 30 September 2017 and has been replaced by Peter Kellett with effect from 1 February 2018.
-Ian Randall resigned on 31 October 2017 and has been replaced by Phil Lodge from 16 May 2018.
+We had one change to our Executive member nominees during the year.
+Ian Randall resigned on 31 October 2017 and was formally replaced by Phil Lodge from 16 May 2018.
+Phil Lodge was also appointed on to the Investment Sub Committee.